-Undetectable viral load and A NO HIV transmission
+- 1 Undetectable viral load and NO transmission of HIV

 Have one Undetectable viral load does not mean that you are cured of HIV.
 If you stopped taking treatment, your viral load would increase and again it would be detectable.

 Having an undetectable viral load means that there is not enough HIV in their body fluids to transmit HIV during sex.
 In other words, you are not infectious.

 As long as your viral load remains undetectable, your chance of transmitting HIV to a sexual partner is zero.
 As the slogan of the campaign says, 'Undetectable is Untransmittable' or 'U = U'.

 This fact sheet is written for people living with HIV.
 This topic is also covered in a fact sheet written for people who do not have HIV.

 During the first few weeks after someone get HIV, viral load is usually very high - typically several million "viral copies per milliliter of blood(Copies / ml).
 There is a considerable risk of transmitting HIV at this time.
 Indeed, many people get HIV from someone who has only recently acquired it (and does not know it).